Mineral wool: Alkaline earth silicate wool (AES wool)

-AES wool consists of amorphous glass fibres that are produced by melting a combination of calcium oxide (CaO−), magnesium oxide (MgO−), and silicon dioxide (SiO2).
+AES wool consists of amorphous glass fibers that are produced by melting a combination of calcium oxide (CaO−), magnesium oxide (MgO−), and silicon dioxide (SiO2).
 Products made from AES wool are generally used in equipment that continuously operates and in domestic appliances.
 Some formulations of AES wool are bio-soluble, meaning they dissolve in bodily fluids within a few weeks and are quickly cleared from the lungs.

 Alumino silicate wool (ASW)

-Alumino silicate wool, also known as refractory ceramic fibre (RCF), consists of amorphous fibres produced by melting a combination of aluminum oxide (Al2O3) and silicon dioxide (SiO2), usually in a weight ratio 50:50 (see also VDI 3469 Parts 1 and 5, as well as TRGS 521).
+Alumino silicate wool, also known as refractory ceramic fiber (RCF), consists of amorphous fibers produced by melting a combination of aluminum oxide (Al2O3) and silicon dioxide (SiO2), usually in a weight ratio 50:50 (see also VDI 3469 Parts 1 and 5, as well as TRGS 521).
 Products made of alumino silicate wool are generally used at application temperatures of greater than 900 °C for equipment that operates intermittently and in critical application conditions (see Technical Rules TRGS 619).

 Polycrystalline wool (PCW)

-Polycrystalline wool consists of fibres that contain aluminum oxide (Al2O3) at greater than 70 percent of the total materials and is produced by sol–gel method from aqueous spinning solutions.
-The water-soluble green fibres obtained as a precursor are crystallized by means of heat treatment.
+Polycrystalline wool consists of fibers that contain aluminum oxide (Al2O3) at greater than 70 percent of the total materials and is produced by sol–gel method from aqueous spinning solutions.
+The water-soluble green fibers obtained as a precursor are crystallized by means of heat treatment.
 Polycrystalline wool is generally used at application temperatures greater than 1300 °C and in critical chemical and physical application conditions.